smetj/smetj.net/content/anything-to-mqtt.rst

 The routing table (line 47) defines which queues are connected towards each other which basically defines the flow of events throughout the different modules.
-If we would graphically represent the defines routing table it would look like this:
+If we would graphically represent the defined routing table it would look like this:

 |diagram|